coaxialdolor/coaxial-terminal-ai/Examples_of_features_and_usage.md

 ```

 **Reading and Explaining a File (`--read-file`):**
+This flag works with any plain text file.
+The AI will attempt to interpret the content and answer your query about it.

 ```bash
 $ ai --read-file ./scripts/backup.sh "Explain this backup script and point out potential issues."
 [AI] This shell script `./scripts/backup.sh` appears to be designed to create a backup of the `/home/user/documents` directory into `/mnt/backup/docs_backup.tar.gz`.